utd-sgdp/SGDP-2023/Assets/_Game/Assets/README.txt

 --------------------------------------------------------------------

-CREATE AND MOVE ALL SOURCE FILES INTO A SOURCE FOLDER (ex: .fbx, textures, animations)
+MOVE ALL SOURCE FILES INTO A SOURCE FOLDER
+(ex: .fbx, textures, animations)

 ONLY HAVE THE PREFAB IN THE MAIN FOLDER
-(look at the server rack in Props/Office/ServerRack for an example)
+(look at the server rack in Props/Office/ for an example)